 These rights are not absolute: they do not always apply and exemptions may be engaged.
 Please note that, before we are able to provide you with any information or correct any inaccuracies, we may ask you to verify your identity and to provide other details to help us identify you and respond to your request.
 If we do not comply with your request, we will explain why.

-You may contact our Data Protection Officer with any comments, complaints or suggestions in relation to the way we handle personal information.
+You may contact our Data Protection Officer, David Wheeler, with any comments, complaints or suggestions in relation to the way we handle personal information.
 You have the right to complain to your local regulator if you are not satisfied with how we handle your personal information.
 For contact details click read more.

 If you have any questions about the way we use your information, if you wish to exercise any of your legal rights in respect of, or if you have complaints about, the use of your information please contact MPS’ Data Protection Officer at: DPO@medicalprotection.org; or at Data Protection Officer, The Medical Protection Society Limited, Level 19, The Shard, 32 London Bridge Street, London SE1 9SG.

-In the UK, you have the right to lodge a complaint with the Information Commissioner.
+You have the right to lodge a complaint with the Information Commissioner and (if applicable) with your local privacy regulator.
 You can contact the Information Commissioner at: